Cite this

 \[\begin{aligned} H(\mathrm{X}\mid \mathrm{Y}) &= \sum_{y \in \mathcal{Y}} p(y) \sum_{x \in \mathcal{X}} p(x \mid y) \log \frac{1}{p(x \mid y)} \end{aligned}\]

-With some slight algebraic manipulation, we get to the traditional equation for conditional entropy:
+With slight algebraic manipulation, this becomes the traditional equation for conditional entropy:

 \[\begin{align} % \label{cond_ent_eqn} H(\mathrm{X}\mid \mathrm{Y}) = \sum_{y \in \mathcal{Y}} \sum_{x \in \mathcal{X}} p(x, y) \log{\frac{1}{p(x \mid y)}} \end{align}\]